The 15-Minute Audit: Finding Outdated Year Mentions in Your Headlines!

 Finding Outdated Year Mentions in Your Headlines!

-Before you can find the problem, you need to recognize its grammatical signature.
-Outdated year mentions in headlines appear in four recurring syntactic patterns:
+Before you can find the problem, you need to recognize it.
+Outdated year mentions show up in four recurring patterns:

-Pattern 3: The Appositive Year Structure: [Year]: + [Rest of Headline] Example: “2021: The Year Remote Work Changed Everything” This construction places the year in a nominative appositive position — it is the subject, not merely a modifier.
-These headlines are usually not fixable by swapping the year; they require a full structural rewrite.
+The appositive — [Year]: + [Rest], e.g. “2021: The Year Remote Work Changed Everything.”
+Here the year is the subject, not a modifier — usually not fixable by swapping the date; it needs a full rewrite.

-Pattern 4: The Embedded Superlative Structure: [Superlative Noun Phrase] + of + [Year] Example: “The Top Marketing Campaigns of 2018” The superlative construction (top, best, biggest) combined with of [year] creates a double temporal lock: the superlative implies an exhaustive ranking, and the year pins that ranking to a closed set.
-Both claims expire simultaneously.
+The embedded superlative — [Superlative] + of + [Year], e.g. “The Top Marketing Campaigns of 2018.”
+The superlative implies an exhaustive ranking and the year pins it to a closed set, so both claims expire at once.

 The 15-Minute Audit: Step-by-Step

-This framework is designed to be executable in a single focused session.
-You will need access to your CMS, a spreadsheet, and a basic find/replace or export function.
+This runs in a single focused session.
+You’ll need your CMS, a spreadsheet, and a basic export or find/replace function.

 Step 1: Export Your Title Library (Minutes 1–3)

-Export every published post title from your CMS into a flat list — a CSV or plain text file works perfectly.
+Export every published post title from your CMS into a flat list — a CSV or plain text file works fine.
 Most platforms (WordPress, Webflow, Ghost, HubSpot) support a bulk content export.
-If yours does not, use the XML sitemap as a fallback: every title tag in your sitemap is a headline candidate.
+If yours doesn’t, use the XML sitemap as a fallback: every title tag there is a headline candidate.

-Do not filter at this stage.
-Export everything: blog posts, landing pages, pillar pages, and resource guides.
+Don’t filter yet.
+Export everything — blog posts, landing pages, pillar pages, resource guides.
 Year mentions appear across all content types.

 Step 2: Run the Year String Search (Minutes 3–7)